-Various sources (like Danckert) claim that the former Lonitz business went on to become the Sächsische Porzellan- und Kunstkeramische Fabrik from 1912 onwards but as the retirement date of Lonitz in 1904 is a fact how would one explain the blank period of eight years before the company re-surfaced under a new name?
+Various sources (like Danckert) claim that the former Lonitz business went on to become the Sächsische Porzellan- und Kunstkeramische Fabrik from 1912 onwards.
+As the retirement date of Lonitz in 1904 is a fact, how would one explain the blank period of eight years before the company re-surfaced under a new name?
 Also, there never was a factory/company with exactly that name either and the only similar one which included Kunstkeramische Fabrik was the company of Carstens-Uffrecht in (Alt)Haldensleben but at first glance neither Uffrecht nor Carstens had something to do with Lonitz.

 (Picture by Maximilian Koskull)

 Used between 1875 and 1904, impressed mark, registered at the RWZR on September 30th 1875.

 Used between 1886 and 1904, here with impressed item number "1337".

 The "SPF" mark claimed to have been used around 1912, see Comment(s) section above.